Enforcing a Local Court order

 When the court makes final orders for you and your neighbour to pay specific amounts this is often called a 'judgment'.
 The judgment can be enforced through the Local Court.

 You have 12 years from the date of the judgment to enforce it.

 Enforcement action may include:

 There are fees for taking some of these steps.

 For more information on how you can enforce an order, see Enforcing a judgment debt in the Debt - small claims topic.

-To find out what you can do if your neighbour takes enforcement action against you, see Responding to enforcement action in the Debt - small claims topic.
+To find out what you can do if your neighbour takes enforcement action against you, see If you don't pay in the Local Court - small claims topic.

 For answers to commonly asked questions, see Frequently Asked Questions.